nsidc/granule-metgen/README.md

 ##### Geospatial Bounds Configuration

 MetGenC can extract polygon vertices directly from the `geospatial_bounds` NetCDF attribute when it contains a WKT POLYGON string.
-This extracts all polygon vertices as individual points, providing an alternative to the default of using coordinates for GEODETIC collections.
+This extracts all polygon vertices as individual points, providing an alternative to the default of using spatial coordinate values to generate a polygon.
+ **If no `geospatial_bounds_crs` attribute exists, the `geospatial_bounds` value is assumed to represent points in EPSG:4326.**

 **Example Configuration:**
 ```ini